ChainSafe/serde-bin-prot/README.md

 A Rust crate that adds serde support for the [Bin_prot](https://github.com/janestreet/bin_prot) serialization format

+IMPORTANT: This is a work in progress.
+There is not currently support for all types or full test coverage.

 ## Usage

 Following Serde convention this crate exposes a `from_reader` and `to_writer` function to serialize/deserialize bin_prot encoded streams of bytes.

+This works with any Serde supported data type or any custom type annotated with `#[derive(Serialize, Deserialize)]`.

 Example: